Jurisdiction Over Interference With Custody

 The UCCJA has not cured all problems.
 Sometimes, a court may be unwilling to forfeit jurisdiction to the proper court or emergency jurisdiction can be improperly taken, among other things.
 Though, overall, the UCCJEA has been a boon to eliminate jurisdictional problems and provide consistent treatment in interstate custody proceedings.

-If you need to discuss the interference with custody or interstate custody, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss the interference with custody or interstate custody, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.